 A Quick & Dirty Guide on Sciatica

-You hear the word, Sciatica, thrown around a lot, but do you know what it entails?
-Most people think of it as a medical condition, when it’s actually a term used to describe a feeling.
+Most people think Sciatica is a medical condition, when it’s actually a term used to describe a feeling.
 What causes the sciatic pain or numbness could come from many different places in the body.
 To clear it all up for you, here are some key points you should know about Sciatica.

 Sciatica (pronounced sai-a-tuh-kuh) is a pain felt in the back, hip, and along the outer side of one leg.
 Pain is often described as a burning or sharpness that travels from the lower back or rear, down to the thigh, leg, and/or feet.
 Pain may worsen while sitting, getting up, or bending and lying down.

 Sciatica pain is caused by a compression of the spinal nerve in the lower back.
 It can happen over time or from a sudden accident or fall.
 Any direct use or injury to the sciatic nerve may develop into a condition that causes Sciatica.

 The term, Sciatica, describes physical symptoms.
 These can manifest several possible medical conditions which include:

 There are many ways to treat sciatica, both surgical and noninvasive.
 However, surgery is often the last resort.

 - Physical Therapy — stretches and exercises to strengthen the affected areas.

 - Medication — relieve pain with a prescription or over-the-counter drug.

 - Injections — provide more pain relief so the patient can perform physical therapy treatments.